Updated for 2021

 #22 Join a Pub Crawl

-The Krakow Crawl takes you to Krakow’s premier night spots off the tourist trail to mingle with the locals.
-With 1 hour of unlimited Beer, Vodka, Rum, Gin, Shots and mixers, a free welcome shot at every club, VIP entry at all clubs so no waiting in lines and professional party guides.
+Enjoy Krakow’s nightlife without breaking the bank.
+Our pub crawl takes you to Krakow’s premier nightspots off the tourist trail to mingle with the locals.
+It includes 1 hour of unlimited Beer, Vodka, Rum, Gin, Shots and mixers, a free welcome shot at every club, VIP entry at all clubs so no waiting in lines and professional party guides.